Quality Management SystemsFood Safety & Quality Management Systems

 Quality Management Systems

-I am experienced at designing, developing and implementing effective food safety and quality management systems to BRC, ISO, TFS, etc.
+I am experienced at designing, developing and implementing effective food safety and quality management systems to BRCGS, ISO, TFS, etc.

-- Design of effective new food safety and quality systems to meet any technical standard, including the BRC Global Food Standard, IFS, ISO 9001, EFSIS, SALSA, Tesco Food Standard (TFS) / Product Integrity Unit (PIU) and other retailer technical standards.
+- Design of effective new food safety and quality systems to meet any technical standard, including the BRCGS Global Food Standard, IFS, ISO 9001, Tesco Food Standard (TFS) / Product Integrity Unit (PIU) and other retailer technical standards.

 - The Quality System can be combined with HACCP Food Safety System to create one integrated system.